Last Updated on: 14th November 2022, 11:54 am

 Well, Chromebooks are pretty capable devices and with the additional support for Android applications in ChromeOS the productivity level of Chromebooks has touched a new peak.
 But still being a web-based operating system and having low demand than its competitors the software support for it is still pretty scarce.
 If you are a professional in any field and want to invest in a Chromebook as your daily portable computer then you should reconsider your thoughts.
 Chromebooks are still lacking support for many offline applications that are widely available on Windows and macOS.
 Complete Microsoft Office Suit, professional Adobe software and more are still missing from Chromebooks.

 Chromebooks are also not suitable for you if you are planning to become a coder or planning to compile a long line of programming codes because ChromeOS is not suitable for it.
 Yes, you can hack the operating system and enable Linux OS on Chromebooks but still, the functionality of Windows and macOS is of no comparison.
-For coder Chromebooks are a straight NO!
+For the coder Chromebooks are a straight NO!
 Now when 3D modeling is concerned your PC needs to have the proper computing power and a capable GPU that can handle and process all the graphical information.

 However, most Chromebooks do not come equipped with great high-end processors and they lack dedicated GPUs.
 Thus, making Chromebooks not suitable for 3D modeling too.
 If you are planning to do animations and video editing over your Chromebook then this will get you in problems too because the software needed to perform these tasks are not available on Chromebooks.
 The Android applications are not well capable and the core hardware is weak to even render or process that type of information.

 Yes, you can buy Chromebooks with Intel’s high-end processors that are capable of system-intensive processing tasks but these exact Chromebooks suffer on the software side of things.
-The incompatibility and unavailability of software and professional tools make Chromebooks only suitable for people who are either beginners that need to buy their first laptop or if you are a business-oriented user who relies on word processing.
+The incompatibility and unavailability of software and professional tools make Chromebooks only suitable for people who are either beginners that need to buy their first laptop or if you are business-oriented user who relies on word processing.
 The lack of offline applications also makes it a not-so-ideal option for heavy users.
 Gaming on Chromebooks is also not a good experience.
 Famous gaming titles for PCs are not playable on Chr.
 The lack of GPUs and strong CPUs makes gaming at a good pace almost seem impossible on any Chromebook.

 The Final Verdict